aimms/how-to/Articles/13/13-Solver-Logging-PRO.rst

     09:21:47,138 0x7f55877fe700 [INFO] {AIMMS.gui.vm-prog} Calling CPLEX 12.8 to solve MIP FlowShopModel minimize TimeSpan.
     09:21:47,169 0x7f55877fe700 [INFO] {AIMMS.gui.vm-prog} There is 0 Kb in use by CPLEX 12.8.

-Alternatively, you can obtain this information via ``AIMMS.solver`` logger by setting the log option of ``AIMMS Sessions`` to ``Debug`` in the ``log management`` page of tab ``configuration`` of the AIMMS PRO portal.
+Alternatively, you can obtain this information via ``AIMMS.solver`` logger by setting the log option of ``AIMMS Sessions`` to ``Debug`` in the ``log management`` page of tab ``configuration`` of the AIMMS Portal.
 If this option is even set trace, you will also get the "reason to interrupt" of a solve statement.
 Beware; setting this option to trace typically leads to large amounts of trace - in addition, changing this option also leads to increased tracing for other applications.

 The solver used, determines the name of the solver log file.
 Now let's get that solver log file saved directly after a solve.